microsoft/FluidFramework/BREAKING.md

 ### Doing operations not allowed on deleted sub directory
 Users will not be allowed to do operations on a deleted directory.
 Users can subscribe to `disposed` event to know if a sub directory is deleted.
 Accessing deleted sub directory will throw `UsageError` exception now.

-### Removing Commit from TreeEntry and commits from SnapShotTree
-TreeEntry will no longer contain the property Commit and the same goes for commits from ISnapshotTree.

 # 0.57